shoaib-inamdar/Music_Player/README.md

 # Music_Player
 ✔ This is a music player build using html, CSS and JavaScript <br/>

-✔ Enjoy the music and you can share me your feedback on the following links and also can contact me on also <br/>
+✔ Enjoy the music and you can share me your feedback on the following links and also can contact me on the same <br/>

   🌟Instagram: https://instagram.com/shoaibinamdar14?igshid=ZDdkNTZiNTM=  <br/>